Accessibility Tools

 WCAG 2.1, EN 501 349 and PDF/UA standards and how business should comply with it

-The white paper shows how these standards connect, how they influence each other, and how they convert into real operational decisions across templates, components, metadata, and automated rendering.
+The White Paper shows how these standards connect, how they influence each other, and how they convert into real operational decisions across templates, components, metadata, and automated rendering.

 • Icon of a computer monitor displaying a folder with a gear inside and up/down arrows around it, representing automated document management or system-driven file processing.